 There are a number of ways for you to contribute to the work CRA-W does to attract women into computing research and to increase their success in research and education careers.

 We encourage you to participate directly in our programs and recommend our programs to others.
 We offer mentoring experiences and workshops for women undergraduates, graduate students, newly minted PhDs, teaching and research faculty, and researchers in industry.
 If you have participated in any of our programs, look for what we offer at the next level as you progress through your career.
 If you have women colleagues who can benefit from our programs, please let them know about CRA-W. Faculty are encouraged to volunteer as a research mentor in our REU programs and to apply to host a distinguished lecture.
 Academic and industry researchers are encouraged to propose discipline specific mentoring workshops.
 All alums of our programs receive announcements of events and our newsletter as long as your email address in our database is current.

 Anyone who wishes to become part of the CRA-W community is encouraged to sign up as a Friend of CRA-W. As a Friend, you can show your friendship and advocacy for our work.
 You can list CRA-W among your affiliations and we will publicly acknowledge your support as a Friend (unless you choose to remain anonymous).
 You can ensure that you will receive CRA-W announcements as your career and your contact information change.
-Check back soon for more information on how to sign up.

 Support Student Participants